Submissions

 • References should be made as endnotes.

-• While giving references, the Chicago Manual Style should be adopted.
+• While giving references, give from the Chicago Manual of Style 17th edition (full notes).
+Please visit:

 • For similar references at multiple locations, a traditional style of abbreviations may be used.

-• Quranic verses in the article are presented in Arabic script such as Sura Al-Nisa: 4/184
+• Quranic verses in the article are presented in Arabic script such as: Al-Quran, Sura Al-Nisa, 4:184

 • All-known figures mentioned in the article must be briefly introduced and references from books should also be quoted.

-If the author wants to cite an internet link then he/she is required to provide a complete URL address and the fetching date otherwise the reference will be considered invalid.
+If the author wants to cite an internet link, then he/she is required to provide a complete URL address and the fetching date otherwise the reference will be considered invalid.
+Follow the guidelines from Chicago Manual 17th Edition.

 Transmission of Required Information